Samantha Ruth Prabhu: Philanthropy

 Samantha has actively been involved in philanthropic activities and donates her earnings from endorsements, product launches, and inauguration events to her charitable trust, Pratyusha Support, registered in 2012.
-She chose to begin the non-governmental organisation after being bed-ridden for 15 days during her documented illness in 2012, and wanted to give back to society.
-Samantha subsequently started the Pratyusha Support foundation to provide medical support for women and children with the help of three doctor friends.
+She chose to begin the non-governmental organisation after being bed-ridden for 15 days during her documented illness in 2012 and wanted to give back to society.
+Samantha subsequently started the Pratyusha Support Foundation to provide medical support for women and children with the help of three doctor friends.
 She provided full financial support for the program.
 She held a fundraiser in August 2013 to raise awareness of her foundation, auctioning several of her items and memorabilia from films.
 A further initiative in 2014 saw the launch of a program to fulfill the wishes of children with life-threatening diseases; Samantha financed trips for children to fly on an airplane and travel to the Taj Mahal, and organized opportunities for children to meet their favorite film actors.
 Samantha has also been involved in spreading awareness of haemophilia, regularly taking part in events creating awareness of the disease.

 Samantha agreed in January 2015 to pay a third of the hospital bills of one infant per week who required intensive care support at Andhra Hospitals through her charitable trust.
 Under the arrangement, Samantha agreed to contribute towards a third of the bills, while Andhra Hospitals would also pay a third of the bill, and the parents would pay the remaining third.
 In November 2015, Samantha entered into a further agreement with Andhra Hospitals to sponsor vaccination of all infants below six months for rotaviral infections free of cost.
 Later in the month, the actress took part in an organ donation pledge at Madhapur.
 During the 2015 Chennai floods, Samantha was situated in Hyderabad for the shoot of a film and helped mobilize the Mana Madras Kosam initiative organized by the Telugu film industry.
 Through the initiative, she participated in gathering relief materials at Ramanaidu Studios.
 She appealed to the Telugu-speaking public to help gather resources to send to Chennai.
 She later donated 30 lakh rupees for flood relief activities to take place in Pallavaram, the suburb in which the actress grew up.
 Samantha stood up for the cause of Handloom people of Telangana and Andhra Pradesh states by wearing them and making photoshoots for handloom made sarees and other items.
-Samantha also launched a business venture 'Tweave' in partnership with the Telangana Government, which was a program to promote the handloom sector in Telangana.
+In 2017, Samantha launched a business venture Tweave in partnership with the Telangana Government, which was a program to promote the handloom sector in Telangana.